SEE PACKAGES INCLUDING ::

 Due to its strategic location along the East African coast, Stone Town was once a principal trading town and has African, Indian, European, and Arabic influences.
 It was also one of the main slave-trading ports.
 The prosperity created from its importance in the sea trade led to the construction of grand houses and mosques, which have remained virtually unchanged over the past 200 years.
 Wandering through its labyrinths of narrow alleys in search of these old buildings is part of the fun.
 Look especially for the carved, wooden doors, which once reflected the wealth of the buildings' owners.
 Be sure to check out the bustling Darajani Market, a traditional food market where you can buy spices.

-Nestled between fishing villages, the Zanzibar beaches are known as some of the best beaches in the world.
-Lined with coconut palms and the crystal-clear, turquoise waters of the Indian Ocean, Zanzibar's white-sand beaches are a great place to relax in the sun and take a break from sightseeing.
+Nestled between fishing villages, the beaches of Zanzibar are known as some of the best in the world.
+Lined with coconut palms and the crystal-clear, turquoise waters of the Indian Ocean, these white-sand beaches are a great place to relax in the sun and take a break from sightseeing.
 Due to the warm waters, abundant marine life, and generally good visibility, scuba diving is a popular activity.
-Other enjoyable activities include cruising around the islands in a dhow, a traditional wooden sailing boat, and spice tours, which take visitors to coconut and spice plantations.
+Another enjoyable activity is cruising around the islands in a dhow, a traditional wooden sailing boat.

 People love traveling with us, but don't take our word